The following training and technical assistance resources will help your organization or community prepare for and respond to mass violence incidents.

 OVC Training and Technical Assistance Center

-OVC TTAC provides comprehensive training, technical assistance, and other support to assist the victim services field in building its collective capacity to serve crime victims.
-Visit the Mass Violence & Terrorism section of the OVC TTAC website for a range of resources to assist with developing a comprehensive plan to respond to the immediate and short- and long-term needs of victims of mass violence incidents.
+The OVC Training and Technical Assistance Center provides comprehensive training, technical assistance, and other support to assist the victim services field in building its collective capacity to serve crime victims.
+Visit the Mass Violence & Terrorism section of their website for a range of resources to assist with developing a comprehensive plan to respond to the immediate and short- and long-term needs of victims of mass violence incidents.

 State and Local Anti-Terrorism Training Program